Reed-CSTAR/guides/src/shell/basics.md

 ```

 You'll notice that the final `#hungry` doesn't display!
 What's going on here?
 It
-turns out that bash treats everything in a line after the `#` character to be a
+turns out that the shell treats everything in a line after the `#` character to be a
 comment: It's entirely ignored.
 You can use this to write out prose descriptions
 of what your commands do: